-Transforming a low-performing eCommerce experience into a conversion-driven retail channel
+Turning a low-conversion eCommerce platform into a revenue-driving retail channel

 Improving discovery and reducing friction transformed the website into a key driver of revenue and retail engagement.